Aggregate Data with Nested Groups

 How does the function work?

-1. We use enquos to enquote all passed (via ...) grouping variables and add these grouping variables to the data (# [1]).
+enquosto enquote all passed (via...) grouping variables and add these grouping variables to the data (# [1]). - Then, we use

 library(plotly)